What Do You Do If You're Falsely Accused of a Crime

 2. Call an Attorney

-3. Sue for Defamation
+3. Sue for Defamatory Statements

-. . . to sue!
 A false accusation doesn't just land you unfairly in jail.
 It can ruin your reputation.
 It can hamper your future career.
 It can cost you thousands of dollars in legal fees.

 If you've been falsely accused, you may have a claim for defamation of character.
 In a claim for defamation, be it libel or slander, you would have to show that a defendant's statement to a third party harmed your reputation and caused you damages.
 False accusations of serious crimes are often considered libel per se.

 If you've been falsely accused, suing might be your next legal action.
 An experienced criminal defense attorney may be able to help you protect your rights and assess your options.

 - Find Criminal Defense Lawyers Near You (FindLaw's Lawyer Directory)

 - Pa.
 Man Falsely Accused as Rapist Gets $85K (FindLaw's Injured)